PSG Esports

-Paris Saint-Germain Esports, commonly referred to as PSG Esports, is a professional esports club which is department of parent French football club Paris Saint-Germain.
-They have active teams in EA Sports FC, League of Legends, Arena of Valor and Tom Clancy's Rainbow Six Siege.
-Formerly, the club also had teams in Rocket League, Dota 2, FIFA Online, Brawl Stars and Mobile Legends: Bang Bang.
-Its headquarters and training center are located at the Studio PSG in Boulogne-Billancourt, which also hosts the Paris Saint-Germain Academy Esports.
+Paris Saint-Germain Esports, commonly referred to as PSG Esports, is a French professional esports club based in Paris, France.
+It operates as the esports department of Paris Saint-Germain FC.
+The organisation currently fields teams in EA Sports FC.
+It has previously competed in League of Legends, Rocket League, Dota 2, FIFA Online, Brawl Stars, Mobile Legends: Bang Bang, Arena of Valor, Fortnite Battle Royale, and Tom Clancy's Rainbow Six Siege.
+Its headquarters and training centre are located at the PSG Studio in Boulogne-Billancourt, which also hosts the Paris Saint-Germain Academy Esports.

+Founded in 2016, PSG Esports entered competitive esports through League of Legends and EA Sports FC before expanding into multiple titles.
+The organisation has competed across a variety of esports scenes, establishing partnerships with teams including LGD Gaming, Talon Esports, Team Vitality, Team New Age, and Tundra Esports.
+Across all divisions, PSG Esports has won 32 titles, including championships in Dota 2, League of Legends, EA Sports FC, Brawl Stars, Rocket League, and Rainbow Six Siege.

+Through its partnership with LGD Gaming, PSG competed in Dota 2 under the PSG.LGD name from 2018 to 2023, winning several international titles and recording three top-three finishes at The International, the game's annual world championship.
+PSG Esports also won the Brawl Stars World Finals in 2020 and two DreamHack tournaments in Rocket League.

+In EA Sports FC, PSG Esports has won several titles and featured players including DaXe, Agge, Rafifa13, Fiddle, and Maniika.
+Its League of Legends division, operated through the PSG Talon partnership, won multiple Pacific Championship Series titles before the partnership ended in 2025.
+In Rainbow Six Siege, PSG Talon won Stage 1 of the 2024 South Korea League.

 Organization

 PSG Studio

-PSG Esports is headquartered in the PSG Studio, which also serves as the training center of its professional teams.
-This multifunctional 140m2 space, dedicated to sports and digital activities, is located in Boulogne-Billancourt, inside the headquarters of parent club Paris Saint-Germain.
-Announced in December 2020, the studio opened during the first half of 2021.
-The Gaming area hosts training sessions and competitions for PSG's professional teams as well as the Paris Saint-Germain Academy Esports.
-It also serves as a recording studio for the creation of digital content.
-The PSG Studio has a capacity of 19 people and is equipped with six PlayStation 5, five Nintendo Switch and five gaming PCs.
+PSG Esports is headquartered at the PSG Studio, which also serves as the training centre for its professional teams.
+The 140 m² facility, dedicated to sports and digital activities, is located in Boulogne-Billancourt within the headquarters of parent club Paris Saint-Germain FC.
+Announced in December 2020, the studio opened in the first half of 2021.
+The Gaming area hosts training sessions and competitions for PSG's professional teams and the Paris Saint-Germain Academy Esports, as well as serving as a recording studio for digital content production.
+The PSG Studio has a capacity of 19 people and is equipped with six PlayStation 5 consoles, five Nintendo Switch consoles, and five gaming PCs.

 Academy

-The Paris Saint-Germain Academy Esports is the youth system of PSG Esports.
-It is located at the PSG Studio in Boulogne-Billancourt.
-Launched in December 2020, it aims to teach the practice of Esport through courses and training sessions on different video games and different media (PC or consoles), accompanied by professional coaches.
-The PSG Studio hosts video game fans of different ages from all over the world and offers course formats ranging from recreational to competitive (professional gaming).
+The Paris Saint-Germain Academy Esports is the youth development system of PSG Esports.
+Located at the PSG Studio in Boulogne-Billancourt, it was launched in December 2020.
+The academy provides esports training through courses and coaching sessions across various video games and platforms, including PC and consoles, under the guidance of professional coaches.
+The PSG Studio hosts participants of different ages and nationalities and offers programmes ranging from recreational activities to competitive esports training.